IxZZZ/IxZZZ.github.io/docs/_coverpage.md

 > The place to share my security knowledge

 - Learning & Reasearch & Entertainment
-- Highly Reusable
+- For programming, security, rev ... so on
-- For iOS, Swift, Python, Javascript, Dart, Flutter, React Native, Git ... so on.
+- Good friends, good books, and a sleepy conscience: this is the ideal life.

 <p class="buttons">
     <a href="https://github.com/IxZZZ/IxZZZ.github.io" target="_blank" rel="noopener">GitHub</a>